 The best Verizon phone plans available now

-Pressured by rival carriers like T-Mobile, Verizon reintroduced unlimited plans in 2017.
-The carrier has tweaked and expanded its data plans in the ensuing years, with four different unlimited options currently on offer.
-We think the Verizon Play More plan is the best unlimited data option because it includes Disney-owned streaming services (Disney Plus, ESPN Plus and Hulu) as part of your subscription as of August 20.
+Pressured by rival carriers like T-Mobile, Verizon reintroduced unlimited plans four years ago, and hasn't looked back since, even expanding into four different unlimited options.
+We think the Verizon Play More plan is the best unlimited data option because it includes Disney-owned streaming services (Disney Plus, ESPN Plus and Hulu) as part of your subscription.
 You also get a six-month trial for Apple Music.

 A single line of Verizon Play More costs $80 a month, which is $10 more than what you’d pay for T-Mobile’s Magenta Unlimited plan.
 (We think T-Mobile has the best unlimited data plan overall because of that lower cost and T-Mobile’s perks.)
 Thanks to escalating discounts as you add lines, a family of four would pay $180 each month for four lines of Verizon Play More.
 Verizon also gives families the option of mixing and matching its different unlimited data plans..